tamo/action-Ahk2Exe/README.md

   - default: _ahktmp/AutoHotkey32.exe
 - src
   - default: "" (just install ahk2exe and base)
+  - this is used as the `/in` option
 - [opt](https://www.autohotkey.com/docs/v2/Scripts.htm#param_pairs)
   - default: ""
   - useful examples are `/out foo.exe` and `/icon foo.ico`